 What Hosts Need To Do To Be Covered

 Our hosts don’t need to do anything special to be enrolled in this protection program, all stays arranged through Boondockers Welcome will automatically be covered.
 However, because having home owner insurance is a requirement to be protected, hosts must confirm that they have a home insurance policy with general liability coverage.
-We ask that hosts complete this quick confirmation by February 15th, 2021 so that we can ensure the BWPP can cover all our hosts.

 Who’s Paying For This Coverage

 Boondockers Welcome pays for this coverage, on a per-night basis based on confirmed stays.
 For this reason, it’s imperative that both hosts and guests ensure that stays are confirmed or canceled appropriately, and in a timely manner.
 (A reminder that a host is never penalized for canceling a stay, so if a guest lets you know via phone or another method that they are unable to make it, please feel free to cancel the stay on their behalf!)